-That afternoon, Wayne and I took mum to the mortuary to view Mr. S’s body.
-We went to Wellington Hospital, where we were told a gentleman would be waiting for us.
-We were taken to the viewing room, where behind a glass window, Mr. S’s body was lying.
+That afternoon, my husband Wayne and I took mum to the mortuary to view the body.
+We went to hospital, where we were told a gentleman would be waiting for us.
+We were taken to the viewing room, where behind a glass window, his body was lying.

 I Looked At Him With Contempt

 There he was on the table, never to wake again.
 He gave up.
-He no longer wanted to be part of this world, and decided to end his life.
+He no longer wanted to be part of this world and decided to end his life – selfishly.
 I left the room and I went to look for a bathroom.
 I could not find one.
 I stayed in the hall and leaned again the cold, white wall.
 I cried.
 I cried so hard.

-The next day, the police took us to the site where Mr. S took his life.
-It was the same place that my mum thought he might when she called the police and was told to stay put.
-It was a little area tucked away off the track where people go for a walk up the mountain.
+The next day, the police took us to the site where his body was found.
+It was the place that my mom thought he might have been at when she called the police and was told to stay put.
+It was a little area tucked away, off the beaten track, where people go for a trek up the mountain.
 It was what they called their secret garden.
-My mum screamed his name.
+My mom screamed his name.
 She beat the chest of the nearest person, Sgt.
 Thomas.
 She fell to the damp ground.
 There were flowers on the ground.

-The interesting thing is that I knew my tears were not for Mr. S. I was wept, in those halls at the mortuary, because I was angry.
-When my own father died in 2008, I did not get to go home to the Philippines to see him.
+The interesting thing is that I knew my tears were not for him.
+I wept in those halls at the mortuary, because I was angry.
+When my own father died in 2008, I did not get see him.
 I did not have the means to travel.
-I cried because there I was, taking my mum to see Mr. S’s lifeless body, when I didn’t even get to see my own father.
+I cried – because there I was, taking my mom to see her partner’s lifeless body; when I didn’t even get to see my own father.

-I cried even more when I thought about having to tell my children that Mr. S was dead.
+I cried, even more, when I thought about having to tell my children that he was dead.
 Over the last two years, he had been like a step-grandparent to them.
 He was the “stable” male presence in their life, after their father and I separated.

-I cried because I knew that my mum was breaking inside.
+I cried because I knew that my mom was breaking inside.

-I cried because I would have to look after my mum and guide her through this.
+I cried because I would have to look after my mom and guide her through this.

 I cried because I was angry.

-I called Mr. S several names in my head.
-I called him a useless coward, and many other harsh names.
+I called him several names in my head.
+I called him a useless coward and many others, much harsher.

-Day after day, I watched my mum crumple like a small, fragile leaf.
+Day after day, I watched my mom crumple like a small, fragile leaf.
 I hugged my children as they cried themselves to sleep.
 “I wish I told him that I loved him,” my daughters would say.
-I held Wayne as he wept for the loss of a friend.
+I held my husband as he wept for the loss of a friend.

-My anger grew more and more as I took my surroundings in and I comforted those affected by Mr. S’s deed.
+My anger grew more and more as I took my surroundings in and I comforted those affected by his selfish deed.

-I’ve read many articles and have been told by many people not to take Mr. S’s suicide personally.
-“It was a selfish act,” I would say.
+I read many articles and have been told by many people not to take his suicide personally.
+But still – “It was a selfish act,” I would say.

-Today, almost two months to the day, I am still picking up the pieces of what Mr. S did.
+Today, I am still picking up the pieces of what he did.
 Am I angry?
 For the most part, yes.
 I am not angry because he took his life.
 I am angry for what he did, and for what his actions continue to do to those he left behind.

 But they are right – those articles and those people who have tried to share their wisdom with me… I cannot judge him.
-I will never know what went through his mind in those days, weeks, months leading up to the day.
+I will never know what was going through his mind in those days, weeks, months leading up to the day.